 - 1. Arrive on time, go straight to classroom, get out planner and get equipment ready for the lesson. - 2.
 Avoid unnecessary noise in lessons, which will prevent others from working.
 Know when to talk - 3.
 Always have the correct equipment available for PE and swimming.
-It is essential that long hair is tied back and stud earrings and watches removed for PE and swimming sessions.
+It is essential that long hair is tied back and stud earrings and watches removed for PE and swimming sessions or a swimming cap worn to cover earrings.